1

 「大王事秦,秦必求宜陽、成皋。 今茲效之,明年又復求割地。 與則無地以給之,不與則棄前功而受後禍。 且大王之地有盡而秦之求無已,以有盡之地而逆無已之求,此所謂市怨結禍者也,不戰而地已削矣。 臣聞鄙諺曰:『寧為雞口,無為牛後。』 今西面交臂而臣事秦,何異於牛後乎? 夫以大王之賢,挾彊韓之兵,而有牛後之名,臣竊為大王羞之。」

 'If Your Majesty serves Qin, Qin will certainly seek Yiyang and Chenggao.
 This year you cede them land, next year they will again seek to divide your territory.
-If you give land, you will have no territory left to supply them; if you don't give land, you will abandon your previous achievements and receive later calamities.
-Moreover, Your Majesty's lands have limits but Qin's demands have no end.
-To oppose endless demands with limited lands—this is what is called buying resentment and tying calamity.
+If you give land, you will have no territory left to supply them; if you refuse, you will abandon your previous concessions and incur later calamities.
+Your Majesty's lands have limits, but Qin's demands have no end.
+To meet endless demands with limited lands is what is called buying resentment and binding calamity to oneself.
 Without battle, your lands will already be reduced.
-Your minister has heard the proverb: 'Better to be a chicken's head than a cow's rear.'
-Now to face west, cross arms, and serve Qin as ministers—how is this different from being a cow's rear?
-Given Your Majesty's wisdom and the strong Han troops you command, to have the name of a cow's rear—your minister is secretly ashamed for Your Majesty."
+Your minister has heard the proverb: 'Better to be a chicken's head than a cow's rear.
+Now to face west, fold your arms, and submit as a subject to Qin: how is this different from being a cow's rear?
+Given Your Majesty's wisdom and the strong Han troops you command, to bear the name of a cow's rear makes me ashamed on Your Majesty's behalf."

 21